mesonwune/csc675-775-03-database-systems-spring-2020-mesonwune/homeworks/HW1.md

+# Instructor Comments (ERD only)

+Your ERD is not correct.
+It needs to be redone completly for its final version.
+Too many ISA, and I cannot understand your diagram....

 # The Semantic-Conceptual Model

 In this homework, students will learn to design a database system from a concept based on use cases, bussines rules (database requeriments), and Entity Relation Diagrams (ERD).